About the Programme

 The PhD in Finance Programme of the Henley Business School, University of Reading, is run by the ICMA Centre.
 The ICMA Centre is the product of the first active collaboration between the securities industry and a university finance department.
-The ICMA Centre offers 10 fully-funded PhD scholarships for September 2019 entry.

 Join high-calibre doctoral candidates from more than 25 countries in the world and study at a triple-accredited global business school.
 Henley Business School is ideally located, set on a beautiful campus, just 25 minutes by train from London.
 During your studies you will benefit from dedicated supervision, impressive facilities and high-quality support.